pablodecm/phd_thesis/src/101_chapter_1.md

 interactions,
 is the differential cross section $d\sigma$.
-While the initial state conditions are fixed, the rate of occurrence of a physical process can be expressed as as a function of some final-state variables, such as the angle and energy of outgoing particles.
-While these variables can be integrated over to compute total cross sections $\sigma$, the integrand is proportional to the probability density of each outcome happening as a function of final-state variables so is crucial for modelling their multi-dimensional distributions via random sampling.
+While the initial state conditions are fixed, the rate of occurrence of a physical process can be expressed as a function of some final-state variables, such as the angle and energy of outgoing particles.
+While these variables can be integrated over to compute total cross sections $\sigma$, the integrand is proportional to the probability density of each outcome happening as a function of final-state variables, hence its evaluation is crucial for a correct modelling of their multi-dimensional distributions via random sampling.
 In fact, we will be dealing with differential cross sections instead of total process cross section in this section for generality.